 Risks of Buying the Dip

 For any investor, it’s important to understand what kind of risk you’re taking when buying the dip.
 Timing the market is something even the most advanced investors may struggle with—as it’s impossible to perfectly predict which way stocks will move on any given day.
-Understanding trend indicators and what they can tell you about the market may help, but it isn’t foolproof.
+Understanding technical indicators and what they can tell you about the market may help, but it isn’t foolproof.

 For these reasons, knowing when to buy the dip is an inexact science.
 If you buy into a stock low and then are able to sell it high later, then your play has paid off.
 On the other hand, you could lose money if you mistime the dip or you mistake a stock that’s in freefall for one that’s experiencing a dip.